bosima/wechat-page-sharing/readme.txt

 == ip.chinaz.com ==
 http://ip.chinaz.com/getip.aspx
-This plugin get the exit IP of the wordpress server by this url.
+This plugin depends on the ip.chinaz.com, which can return the exit IP of the wordpress server.
 The exit IP needs to be added to the WeChat IP whitelist.